gear-foundation/gear-wiki/docs/examples/DeFi/staking.md

 ```
 where:

-- `owner` - the owner of the staking contract
+- `owner` - the owner of the staking program
-- `staking_token_address` - address of the staking token contract
+- `staking_token_address` - address of the staking token program
-- `reward_token_address` - address of the reward token contract
+- `reward_token_address` - address of the reward token program
 - `tokens_per_stake` - the calculated value of tokens per stake
 - `total_staked` - total amount of deposits
 - `distribution_time` - time of distribution of reward